Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

     To do this start live indexing on the primary environment.
 For more see [live-indexing]({% link search-enterprise/latest/config/index.md %}#alfresco-live-indexing-app).

-    > **Note:** Even after starting live indexing there is still a gap however between when you took a snapshot and when you started live indexing.
+    > **Note:** Even after starting live indexing there is still a gap from when you took a snapshot to when you started live indexing.

     ![start-live-indexing]({% link search-enterprise/images/start-live-indexing.png %})